AsaiYusuke/jsonpath/README.md

 Some behaviors that differ from the consensus exists in this package.
 For the entire comparisons, please check [this result](https://asaiyusuke.github.io/jsonpath/cburgmer-json-path-comparison/docs/index.html) to see which responses are different.
+These behaviors will be changed in the future if appropriate ones are found.

 ### Character types